Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

 <h3>Type 3 - The Achiever</h3>

-**Energizers:** Setting and achieving goals, receiving recognition and praise, being successful, being in the spotlight.
-For example, setting and achieving goals, receiving glory and honor, presenting in front of an audience, competing, and winning.
+**Energizers:** Setting and achieving goals, receiving recognition and praise, being successful, being in the spotlight, and, for example, setting and achieving goals, receiving glory and honor, presenting in front of an audience, competing, and winning.

-**Drainers:** Failure, criticism, lack of progress or achievement, feeling unimportant or insignificant.
-For example, failing to meet expectations or goals, receiving negative feedback or complaints, and feeling like a failure or impostor.
+**Drainers:** Failure, criticism, lack of progress or achievement, feeling unimportant or insignificant, for example, failing to meet expectations or goals, receiving negative feedback or complaints, and feeling like a failure or impostor.

 **Strengths:** Threes are ambitious, driven, and highly motivated.
 They are skilled at setting and achieving goals and have a natural talent for leadership.
 They are confident, charismatic, and highly adaptable.